Discover the Best Julia Donaldson Books for Your Child's Collection (Ages 3-6)

 The Snail and the Whale is one of the best books by Julia Donaldson, the author of the Gruffalo, which tells about the adventure of the snail and a whale in the vast ocean.
 It started with the wistful longing of a snail to see the world.
 This was made possible by the kindhearted whale who offered the snail his tail to sail the sea.

-More ideas related to What the Ladybird Heard:
+More activity ideas related to The Snail and the Whale

 Charlie Cook’s Favorite Book